George Solomos: Films

-George made two films in Italy (1961–63).

-The first that he made was a 20-minute film called Echo in the Village, which was shot on two 35mm cameras over 5 days in a small village called Cappadocia.
+Solomos made two films in Italy (1961–63).
+The first was a 20-minute film called Echo in the Village, which was shot on two 35mm cameras over five days in a small village called Cappadocia.
 It is in black and white and stars the town's inhabitants.
-It is based on his original story about a grandfather helping a boy learn English so that he can leave the village and go to America.
+It is based on his original story about a grandfather helping a boy to learn English so that he can leave the village and go to America.

-George Solomos was re-united with many of the people who had featured in the film, including the boy who had played the young shepherd, when he returned to Cappadocia in 2002, on the fortieth anniversary of the film.
+Solomos was re-united with many of the people who had featured in the film, including the boy who had played the young shepherd, when he returned to Cappadocia in 2002, on the 40th anniversary of the film.
 A public screening was arranged in the village and a programme about the event was broadcast on the State TV channel.

-The second film is called Natika, and stars John Drew Barrymore, who was at the time living in Rome; and a young Welsh woman called Maureen Gavin for whom this was to be her only major film appearance.
-It was made on a larger budget than Echo in the Village, and was written and directed by George Solomos, as well as using the same personnel as his previous film.
+The second film is called Natika, and stars John Drew Barrymore, who was at the time living in Rome, and a young Welsh woman called Maureen Gavin, for whom this was to be her only major film appearance.
+The film was made on a larger budget than Echo in the Village, and was written and directed by Solomos, as well as using the same personnel as his previous film.

-The film concerns a destructive romance between a young harpist studying in Rome, and a louche playboy and heir to Europe's wealthy corporate and governing class, played by J. D. Barrymore.
+The film concerns a destructive romance between a young harpist studying in Rome, and a louche playboy and heir to Europe's wealthy corporate and governing class, played by Barrymore.

 The film was largely financed by a rich young American, Gray Frederickson, who was based in Tehran tending his Oklahoma father's oil wells but was attracted to Rome to break into the movie business.
 After taking the film to be re-edited before its completion, Fredrikson presented it at various film festivals as his production debut and went on to become a major Hollywood producer (e.g. Apocalypse Now).

-George was also a mentor to the young George Moorse, who was one of the directors of radical German cinema in the 1960s.
-Moorse's first film In Side Out (1964) – with playwright Tom Stoppard in the cast – was made with Gérard Vandenberg, the cinematographer who worked on George Solomos' two films.
+Solomos was also a mentor to the young George Moorse, who was one of the directors of radical German cinema in the 1960s.
+Moorse's first film In Side Out (1964) – with playwright Tom Stoppard in the cast – was made with Gérard Vandenberg, the cinematographer who worked on Solomos's two films.